Raise awareness and cultivate a community of donors

 We need to start out by increasing awareness of your organization and make your organization more visible in places where your potential donors frequent.

 Having said that, it could mean anything from getting out there and getting visible in your community to increasing your presence on social media to optimizing your SEO strategy and improving your search ranking for the questions and information your audience is searching for and even considering to use paid advertising.

 In order to raise awareness about your organization or cause, take a look specifically at the following opportunities:

 Google Ad Grants, Facebook’s Non-Profit Fundraising Tools and Facebook Advertising

-- Include sharing opportunities on your donation pages, blog posts, website articles and online publications
+- Include sharing opportunities on your donation pages, blog posts, website articles and online publications.

 - Listen to your audience and monitor engagement.
 Respond quickly to comments and questions.
 Look for opportunities to further the conversation.
 With Facebook Fundraising Tools for Nonprofits, you can cast a very wide net and connect with your community members and supporters who care.

-You can truly engage and empower people already in your network.
+You can truly engage and empower people who are already in your network.
 The fundraising tools on Facebook encourage sharing.
 When one of your supporters donates to your organization, they are encouraged to share and invite others to take action.
 It becomes easy for others to quickly give once inspired.